Lily Ramonatxo: Senior

 In 2021, she started competing as a senior.
 She debuted on international level at Baku World Cup, where she was 45th in All-around.
 Later, she competed at Challenge Cup in Cluj-Napoca, Romania, where she ended on 12th place in All-around.
 She qualified to her first Apparatus final - Ball, and took 7th place.

 In 2022, she began her season at Palaio Faliro World Cup and took 7th place in all-around.
 She qualified to two apparatus finals, finishing 6th in ball and 5th in ribbon.
 At Sofia World Cup she was 13th in all-around and did not advance into any apparatus finals (9th in clubs and ribbon).
 She represented France at the 2022 European Championships in Tel Aviv and placed 24th in all-around competition.
 Together with Hélène Karbanov they placed 7th in team competition.

 In Autumn 2024, she moved to Udine, Italy to train at Associazione Sportiva Udinese under guidance of Italian coach Špela Dragaš.

 In 2025, she began her season at Sofia World Cup in April, where she took 47th place in all-around.
 She was most successful with clubs (20th place).
 Then she competed at Tashkent World Cup and took 26th place in all-around.
 She was 14th with Clubs.
 On May 15-18, she competed at European Cup in Burgas, Bulgaria.
 She took 4th place in Hoop, 18th place in Ball, 10th place in Clubs and 11th place in Ribbon.
 She won silver medal in all-around behind Maëna Millon at French National Championships in Paris.
 In finals, she won gold in clubs and ribbon finals and silver in hoop and ball finals.
 In June, Lily represented France together with Maena Millon at the 2025 European Championships in Tallinn, France.
 She placed 19th in all-around final.
 They took 9th place in team competition together with senior group.
 In July, she competed at World Challenge Cup Cluj-Napoca, and took 24th place in all-around.

 In August, Lily and Maena represented France at the 2025 World Championships in Rio de Janeiro, Brazil.
 Lily ended on 37th place in all-around qualifications.
 This was her first World Championship.

+In 2026, she competed at Thiais Grand Prix and took 7th place in all-around.
+She was 6th in both ball and ribbon finals.
+She announced her retirement right after, performing at a gala.